Commonwealth eBook Collections

 - If you use a Kindle Fire reader you can access EBL via the browser, and our system will recognize that you are using a Kindle Fire and link you to the Bluefire Reader app.

-The MA eBook Project is brought to you by the Massachusetts Library System in partnership with the Massachusetts Board of Library Commissioners and your local library, funded, in part, by the federal Institute of Museum and Library Services.
+The Commonwealth eBook Collections project is brought to you by the Massachusetts Library System in partnership with the Massachusetts Board of Library Commissioners and your local library, funded, in part, by the federal Institute of Museum and Library Services.